-Best 10 assignments (6.5% each) 65%Take-home final examination 35%
+Best 10 assignments $(6.5\% \text{ each})$ 65% Take-home final examination 35%

-At least 25% of the course marks will be obtained by the final date (Monday, 15 March) to withdraw from Winter courses.
-Please note that assignments will be accepted after the due date entirely at the instructor's discretion.
-Students who miss more than one assignment for reasons beyond their control should contact the instructor as soon as possible.
+At least 25% of the course marks will be obtained by the final date (Monday, 8 March) to withdraw from Winter courses.
+Students who are unable to submit an assignment or the take-home final exam on the due date, or who miss more than one assignment, for reasons beyond their control should contact the instructor as soon as possible.